0gust1/grunt-organize-boilerplate/README.md

 You can organize these files the way you want in the dedicated directory (``grunt-config/``, by default, feel free to change the name)

-You can name them and organize them the way you want (by technical layer or by big functionnalities of your project), put them in directories or sub-directories.
+You can name them and organize them the way you want (by technical layer or by big features of your project), put them in directories or sub-directories.

 For example, this is a file layout used on some project :